matokefred/StackOverFlow-Lite/README.md

 Navigate the UI folder and open index.html using your favourite browser.
 # Development tools
 HTML5

-CSS3
+Css3

-Version control (Git)
+Git (Version Control)

-Agile Project Management (Pivotal Tracker)
+Pivotal Tracker (Agile Project Management)

 # To make any contributions:
 On github, fork the repository
-Either clone or download the repository to your local computer
+Either clone or download the repository to your local computer, and then:

 $ git clone https://github.com/matokefred/StackOverflow-lite.git

 $ cd StackOverflow-lite

 $ git fetch --all

 $ git pull --all

 # Special thanks
 Andela Bootcamp - cohort 31